Nathaniel Woodhull: Battle of Brooklyn

 Woodhull was captured near Jamaica by a detachment of Fraser's Highlanders led by Captain Sir James Baird.
-He was struck with a sword multiple times, injuring his arm and head by a British officer purportedly for not saying, "God save the King", as ordered, saying instead "God save us all".
+He was struck with a sword multiple times by a British officer, injuring his arm and head, purportedly for not saying "God save the King" as ordered, instead saying "God save us all".
 He was taken in a cattle transport to the Old Stone Church in Jamaica, which the British had converted into a prison.
 He was later moved to a brig serving as a prison ship in Wallabout Bay.
 While in captivity, Woodhull's wounds became infected and his health rapidly deteriorated.
 A sympathetic British officer had him transferred to the century-old house built by Nicasius di Sille in New Utrecht (now part of Brooklyn).
 (Note: The house was demolished in 1850 by the owner Baret Wyckoff.
 It was located in the current vicinity of 84th St. and New Utrecht Ave.)
 Woodhull's arm was amputated in an effort to save his life.
 He managed to call for his wife who was at his side when he died on September 20, 1776.
 He was buried at his family home.